dscroft/wm9QF_programming_for_artificial_intelligence_labs/python_basics_loops/python_basics_loops.md

 ## Introduction

 In programming, we often need to perform a task repeatedly (or **iteratively**), or only if certain conditions are met.
 Iterating over an series of inputs and performing a specified task on each input is accomplished using **loops**.
-In some cases though, we only want to perform a task sometimes (either within a loop or not); for this, we use **conditional statements**.
-Loops and conditional statements are not unique to Python-- they appear in almost every language!
+Loops are not unique to Python-- they appear in almost every language!
 This module will discuss how these concepts work in Python.

 ## Loops